Need to sell your house fast in Miami?

 The following are examples of house-buying companies that operate in Miami:

-• The Buy Guys offers to buy Miami homes in five easy steps online and via phone, and in as little as five days.
+- The Buy Guys offers to buy Miami homes in five easy steps online and via phone, and in as little as five days.
 They’ll buy houses in any condition, including homes with structural issues and from sellers facing foreclosure.
 They don’t buy mobile homes, manufactured homes, or vacant land.
-The Buy Guys is accredited by the Better Business Bureau (BBB) and holds an average review score of 4.33/5 stars with an A+ rating.
+The Buy Guys is accredited by the Better Business Bureau (BBB) and holds an A+ rating.

-• South Florida Cash Home Buyers says they help homeowners get rid of poorly maintained, unwanted, vacant, or inherited houses.
+- South Florida Cash Home Buyers says they help homeowners get rid of poorly maintained, unwanted, vacant, or inherited houses.
 Sellers must schedule an appointment to find out if their property qualifies.
 After that, a no-obligation cash offer is provided and closing can happen in as little as seven days.
-There is currently no BBB listing showing for South Florida Cash Home Buyers.
+The company has earned a perfect 5.0 rating on its Google Business Profile.

-• The Friendly Home Buyer focuses on speed and promises cash sale closings in as little as three days.
+- The Friendly Home Buyer focuses on speed in closing cash sale transactions.
 Owned by Jared Sandel, who lists real estate industry experience dating back to 2011, the company promises an immediate cash offer after filling out very basic info online.
 The Friendly Home Buyer is accredited by the BBB and holds an A+ rating.

-• Fair Offer Florida bills itself as passionate about helping homeowners facing foreclosure.
-They say they’ll buy houses as-is, but also mention some home-buying criteria must be met.
-They promise no fees or commissions and a closing date selected by the seller in as little as seven days.
-The BBB gives Fair Offer Florida an A rating but the company is not listed as accredited.
+- Fair Offer Florida is passionate about helping homeowners facing foreclosure.
+It buys houses as-is, following a homebuying criteria as they evaluate properties.
+It promises no fees or commissions and a closing date selected by the seller in as little as seven days.
+The company’s Google Business Profile has earned 4.1 out of 5 stars.

-• Liberty House Buying Group says it does not charge any fees or include hidden costs as part of its cash offer service.
-They say they’ll buy any property in every condition or situation, including property with code violations.
+- Liberty House Buying Group says it does not charge any fees or include hidden costs as part of its cash offer service.
+It purchases any property in every condition or situation, including those with code violations.
 Sellers can also leave behind anything they don’t want.
 Liberty House Buying Group is BBB accredited and holds an A+ rating.

 Pros and cons of selling for cash in Miami

-The decision really comes down to your individual situation and goals, but this list of pros and cons can help you weigh your options.
+The decision really depends on your individual situation and goals, but this list of pros and cons can help you weigh your options.

 Pros

-• Selling your home for cash can make the process go much faster.
+- You can sell fast.
 HomeLight Simple Sale closing, for example, can take as little as 10 days.

-• The sale won’t be contingent on the buyer ordering an inspection, waiting for their home to sell, or securing financing.
+- You’ll have fewer sale obstacles since the transaction won’t be contingent on the buyer ordering an inspection, waiting for their home to sell, or securing financing.

 Cons

-• The cost of repairs may be subtracted from the selling price, so while you won’t have to complete them, you may be paying for them or for a portion of them.
+- You may still cover repair expenses.
+The cost of fixing up the property may be subtracted from the selling price, so while you won’t have to complete them, you may be paying for them or for a portion of them.

 Working with a top agent to sell your home fast in Miami